Please reference the following glossary and tools for assistance when using the Leave Guide.

 - Next of kin - Applies only to the legal next of kin of a member of the armed forced who has a qualifying serious illness or injury.

-Immediate family member: For the purposes of the leave categories in Personal Time Away, immediate family members are Individuals related by kinship, adoption (including certified foster children), or marriage who are living in the same household with the employee and minor children of the employee who are not living in the same household.
+Immediate family member: for the purposes of leave in Extended Illness Bank, immediately family members are individuals related by kinship, adoption (including certified foster children), or marriage who are living in the same household with the employee and minor children of the employee who are not living in the same household.